PVoLan/wooden-architecture/Chapter2/index.md

 If your application grows even more, you may find yourself unable to fit into one Logic tier.
 Some of your Logic components become depending on the on the Logic components, and overall processing becomes complicated.

 There is no universal solution for this situation, and you have to adjust the Wooden Architecture to your case.
-But the key concept should stay the same, most important one is a "no circular dependencies" rule.
+But the key concepts should stay the same: most important one is a "no circular dependencies" rule.
 You may want to reorganize Logic component in any way you'd prefer, but your organization should guarantee that no circular dependencies is allowed between Logic components and other components.

-Try to limit your reorganization to Logic tier.
-You may want to split Logic module into two or more Logic modules, or reorganize tiers structure inside source Logic module.
-But do not mix Logic components and Utilities, and avoid Logic to store any fields.
+Try to keep your reorganization within the Logic tier.
+You may want to split Logic gradle module into two or more modules, or reorganize tiers structure inside original Logic module; but do not mix Logic components and Utilities, and avoid Logic to store any data fields.

 Here are possible strategies of how you can deal with complicated Logic.
-Use one, or mix multiple, or create your own at your choice
+Use one, or mix multiple, or create your own at your choice:
-- Introduce multiple logic tiers, so that upper-level tier would depend on lower-level
+- Introduce multiple logic tiers, so that upper-level tier would depend on lower-level.
 - Introduce stack of logical tiers.
 This is similar to previous one, but only upper level logic will depend on Utilities.
-You may need a good dependency injection skill in that case, and the whole concept look similar to Clean Architecture approach
+You may need a good dependency injection skill in that case, and the whole concept looks similar to Clean Architecture approach.
 - Let Logic components contain sub-components, which will reduce complexity on the parent component.
-Subcomponets scope is limited to parent component.
+Subcomponent's scope is limited to parent component.

 ![Complex logic variants](./complex_logic.png)